 During 2021-22, Her Majesty the Queen honoured the Royal Air Force Museum by granting the petition for a Royal Charter, creating a new legal entity and associated charity number and a deed was signed by the Trustees of the Royal Air Force Museum to transfer all operations, assets and liabilities of the unincorporated trust, The Royal Air Force Museum (Registered Charity Number 244708) to a to a new incorporated charity of the same name with Royal Charter status (RC000922, Registered Charity Number 1197541) effective 1 April 2022.
-Only prestigious institutions considered to be pre-eminent leaders in their field, and able to demonstrate permanence, are eligible to be considered.
-The granting of a Charter will not only provide an appropriate governance structure to underpin the Museum's financial health and sustainability (affording the benefits of a company limited by guarantee but with the added reputational gravitas that Charter status brings).
-It is also an affirmation of the national importance of the Museum and our collective vision of inspiring everyone with the RAF story.
-Effective 1 April 2022, the shares held by nominees on behalf of the trust were transferred to the Royal Charter company, which became the sole shareholder of the Royal Air Force Enterprises Ltd company.
-Directors of the subsidiary company and Trustees of the Museum also took the opportunity to review the governance documents in place between the Museum and Royal Air Force Enterprises Ltd, aligning the terms of office, and modernising the language of the Articles of Association, adopted by written resolution on 1 April 2022.
+The Royal Charter company is the sole shareholder of the Royal Air Force Enterprises Ltd company.
+The Articles of Association were updated and adopted by written resolution on 1 April 2022.